Fluid Management streamlines operations for fleet service center

 • Streamlined ordering and delivery of bulk fluid.

-His technicians really like the Matrix total fluid management system because it’s cleaner and makes their job easier.
+His technicians really like the Graco fluid management system because it’s cleaner and makes their job easier.
 Equipment downtime is reduced, availability has increased, efficiency is greater – and city officials have noticed.

 “Now that we have fluid management nailed down, we can take time to be sure city vehicles are clean and in good operating order,” Crowder said.
 “I don’t think you would build a maintenance facility today without a fluid management system.
 You’d be remiss in your duties.”

 Crowder also likes that city hall officials know his group is being efficient and not frivolously spending money.
-The Matrix system improves workflow and shop cleanliness, and helps support his fluid budget request.
+The Graco system improves workflow and shop cleanliness, and helps support his fluid budget request.